-At the end of this savings challenge, you’ll have saved $1,378 in total.
+At the end of this money savings challenge, you'll have saved $1,378 in total.

-Of course, there are many variations of such a challenge, any one of which will help you reach that $1,378 savings goal.
+Of course, there are many variations to such challenges, any one of which will help you reach your savings goal.

-While many people start this challenge as a New Year’s resolution, it’s always a good time to save money, so there’s no need to wait!
+While many people start this type of endeavor as a New Year’s resolution, it’s always a good time to save money, so there's no need to wait!

-The 52-week Money Savings Challenge & Five Ways to Spice it Up
+The 52-week Money Savings Challenge & 5 Ways to Shake it Up

-Below are six of the most popular variations of the 52-week Savings Challenge and the advantages and disadvantages of each.
+Below are six of the most popular variations of the year-long money savings challenge and the advantages and disadvantages of each.

 - It's easy to start because you only need to save $1 in the first week.
 That's not too daunting of a task, is it?
 An easy start towards any savings goals can generate momentum to keep you moving forward.